-Maulana Muhammad Ali announced the completion in a Friday sermon (khutba) in August 1949.
-When the sermon was published, its heading was: The Second Important Occasion of Happiness in My Life - Completion of the Revision of the English Translation of the Quran.
-Here are some extracts from it:
+In June 1947 Maulana Muhammad Ali embarked upon his last major literary work, the revision of his English translation and commentary of the Holy Quran.
+He announced the completion of this work in a Friday sermon (khutba) in August 1949.
+The sermon was published under heading: The Second Important Occasion of Happiness in My Life- Completion of the Revision of the English Translation of the Quran.
+Here are some extracts translated from it:

-"The verse I have recited today, 'Praise be to Allah, the Lord of the worlds', I have recited on a specially joyous occasion.
-In my life there have been many other happy moments but this is the second occasion of special happiness.
+"In my life there have been many other happy moments but this is the second occasion of special happiness.
 The first occasion was when I completed the English translation of the Holy Quran, and today it is the second when I have completed the revision of the translation.
 I have come after finishing it at about 1.45 pm today.

 Starting such a monumental task and taking it to completion depended entirely on the grace and favour of God.
 Many friends had been asking me for several years for this revision, but at my age I could not muster the strength required for this stupendous hard work.
-It was a task both huge and difficult.
 My earlier experience was there, when I had worked day and night for seven years.
 But those days were different.
 Then I had much more physical strength than I have now.
 I used to work for twelve to fourteen hours daily.
 When I got tired sitting down, I would work standing up.
 Now, firstly due to my age, and secondly the magnitude of the task, I felt I had no strength to take on this work.
 But Allah's grace and mercy know no bounds, and with His help this work has been completed today."